ianxxiao/reinforcement_learning_project/README.md

 The agent was able to limit bikes under 50 more oftern after interacting with the environment more.

-**Figure 1**: Comparison of success ratio as the number of interaction increases
+**Figure 1**: Comparison of success ratio as the number of interaction increases.
+The success ratio is defined as % of times when the agent limited bikes to be equal or less than 50.

 ![image](/result_snapshot/session_success_rate_2018-03-05101044410867.png)